 Table 9.
 ICI Metrics

 Total number of taxa

 Number of mayfly taxa

 Number of caddisfly taxa

 Number of dipteran taxa

 Percent mayflies

 Percent caddisflies

 Percent Tanytarsini midges

 Percent other diptera and non-insects

-Table 9.
-ICI Metrics

 Percent tolerant organisms (as defined)

 Number of qualitative EPT taxa

-In 2013, HD samplers had to be reinstalled several times on Big Creek at RM 0.15 due to missing samplers or the samplers being buried.
-Initial installation was on June 18, 2013, and an additional installation took place on July 17, 2013.
-The HD was retrieved on August 30, 2013.
-The ICI score was calculated at 24 with a narrative rating of Fair, and a decrease from the 2012 score of 32.
-Twenty-four percent of the taxa were comprised of Oligochaeta.
-Two moderately-intolerant taxa were collected on the HD, Hydropsyche dicantha and Ceratopsyche morose.
-The qualitative sample showed 36 taxa collected with the predominant organisms being Chironomids and Isopods.
-The WWH ICI criterion for the EOLP ecoregion is 34, which applies to RM 0.15.
-Table 10 summarizes the sampling results from 2007-2013.
+As in 2013, HD samplers had to be reinstalled on Big Creek at RM 0.15 due to missing samplers or the samplers being buried.
+Initial installation was on June 18, 2014, and an additional installation took place on June 30, 2014.
+The HD sampler was retrieved on August 15, 2014.
+The ICI score was calculated at 30 with a narrative rating of Marginally Good, and was in non-significant departure of the WWH ICI criterion of 34 for the EOLP ecoregion.
+Twenty-three percent of the taxa were comprised of Thienemannimyia group.
+One moderately-intolerant taxa was collected on the HD, Ceratopsyche morose, and two moderately tolerant taxa were collected Berosus sp and Cricotopus (C.) tremulus group.
+The qualitative sample showed 25 taxa collected with a low density and diversity of organisms collected in the riffle, runs and pools.